rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/AP_tags_default.png)

-As you can observe when a brand new access point join to a controller the controller assings the default tags.
+As you can observe when a brand new Access Point joins, the controller assings the default tags.

 ### Catalyst 9800 Wireless LAN Controller Configuration Model